devfajar/devfajar/README.md

   ### :man_technologist: About Me :
   - 👀 I’m a College Student and interested in Backend, API and Architectural Design.
-  - 🌱 I’m currently learning Rust And C++.
+  - 🌱 I’m currently learning Java And Data Structures
   - :zap: In my free time, I solve problems on LeetCode and read some tech articles.
   - 💞️ I’m looking to collaborate on Backend Project.
   - 📫 How to reach me fajartrengginas@gmail.com.